irobovenkat/irobovenkat/README.md

 ## Hi there 👋
-**irobovenkat/irobovenkat** is a ✨ _special_ ✨ repository because it will be useful for leaners like me.
+**irobovenkat/irobovenkat** is a ✨ _special_ ✨ repository because it will be useful for learners like me.

 Here are some ideas to get you started: